Air Tents / Tips You Should Know:

 - New to the Market.

-Air Tents are relatively new to the industry and there is not that many Air Tents in circulation.
-People know very little about Air tents.
-If something goes wrong customers don’t know how to fix them and other campers have no idea at all how to do repairs.
+Air Tents are relatively new to the industry and there is not as many Air Tents in circulation as there are Pole Tents.
+People may know very little about Air tents.
+If something goes wrong customers may not know how to fix them or have the relevant tools or parts on site to make the repair.
+As air tents are relatively new we do not know yet what the life span of the air tubes are before full replacement bladders will be needed.

 - More Expensive.